bd2kccd/ccd-oauth2/README.md

 If this configuration is undesirable, you may provide a custom resource server implementation by:

-1. Removing the `@EnableResourceServer` from CCDSecurityApplication.java
+1. Removing the `@EnableResourceServer` annotation from CCDSecurityApplication.java
 2. Implementing your own `ResourceServerConfigurerAdapter` with the `@EnableResourceServer` annotation

 ###Example